MargotBelot/entomological-label-information-extraction/docs/troubleshooting.rst

    - 🏷️ Make sure you're using SLI pipeline for individual labels
    - 🗺 Verify language settings match your labels

-.. collapse:: 💻 "Out of memory" or "CUDA errors"
+.. dropdown:: 💻 "Out of memory" or "CUDA errors"

    **Problem**: System runs out of memory during processing